 Students who wish to pursue this option work with an advisor of their choosing to develop a proposal that explains which courses they want to take, how these are related, and how they will integrate their work in a final project.

-b.
-Together, the student and advisor develop a proposal that
+- Together, the student and advisor develop a proposal that

 - names and describes the major the student wants to pursue;

 - identifies the courses and experiences (internships, study abroad, etc.) that will make up the major;

-d.
-The student submits the proposal along with a completed degree plan to the Director of Re-Enrollment, who will review both to ensure that they meet College requirements.
+- The student submits the signed proposal along with a completed degree plan to the Program Coordinator for the Individualized Major who will review both to ensure that they meet College requirements.

 - The Program Coordinator sends the proposal to the Registrar, who reviews the degree plan, and to the Academic Policy Council to ensure that the proposal is consistent with the academic goals and mission of the College.